Retrofit Strategy: A Whole-House Way of Thinking

 A house may feel cold in winter and hard to heat.
 Bedrooms may overheat in summer.
 Condensation may be appearing where it never used to.
 Energy bills may feel out of proportion to the size of the home.
 Or a homeowner may be considering a heat pump, solar panels, or other changes and want to understand whether the house is actually ready.

 In these situations, the starting point is not design in the conventional sense.
-It is understanding.
+It is understanding how the house behaves.

-Retrofit is the lens applied when a project begins with how the building behaves.
-It allows informed decisions to be made before changes are locked in, whether those changes are modest or significant.
+Retrofit is the lens applied when a project begins with how the building performs.
+It allows informed decisions to be made before changes are fixed in place, whether those changes are modest or significant.

 Some projects remain focused entirely on retrofit.
 Others evolve to include wider changes over time.
 Retrofit thinking supports both.